Kenneth T. Jackson - Robert Moses, Hero of New York?

 Dwarkesh Patel 0:06:22

-City.
-Yeah.
-And that's really why I actually wanted to talk to you and talk about this book because the Power Broker was released in 1974 and at the time New York was not doing well, which is to put it mildly.
+And that's really why I actually wanted to talk to you and talk about this book because The Power Broker was released in 1974 and at the time New York was not doing well, which is to put it mildly.
 But today the crisis we face is one where we haven't built significant public works in many American cities for decades.
-And so it's interesting to look back on a time when we could actually get a lot of public works built very quickly and very efficiently and see if maybe we got our characterization of the people at the time wrong.
+So it's interesting to look back on a time when we could actually get a lot of public works built very quickly and very efficiently and see if maybe we got our characterization of the people at the time wrong.
 And that's where your 2007 book comes in.
-So I'm curious, how was the book received 50 years after, or I guess 40 years after the Power Broker was released?
+So I'm curious, how was the book received 40 years after the Power Broker was released?
 What was the reception like?
 How does the intellectual climate around these issues change in that time?

 Kenneth Jackson 0:07:18